-The Technical Officers are to make sure that all drivers have their Measurement Certificates and shall verify that the hull and engine conform to the certificate and rules, and make sure that the drivers carry the homologation sheets of the engines or hulls used.
+The Technical Officers are to make sure that all drivers have their Measurement Certificates and shall verify that the hull and engine conform to the certificate and rules.

-They check and control safety devices for boats and drivers as provided for in the rules.
+They check and control safety devices for boats and drivers as provided for in the rules and must inform the O.O.D in writing about all irregularities before the boats go on the water.
+The O.O.D. will enforce the rules when needed.
 They verify the synchronisation of the clock and the camera if used.